nausicaan/platypus/README.md

-# WordPress - Plugin Updates - Checker
+# WordPress Checker

-Runs the standard `wp plugin list --update=available` command as well as some custom searches to grab those hard to find updates.
+Runs the standard `wp plugin list --update=available` command as well as some custom searches to grab those hard to find plugin updates.

 ```console
 Below is the current list of plugins requiring updates for test.blog.gov.bc.ca.